Big leaved tropical plants

 rss buttton

-As the germination of Ensete Ventricosum is somewhat erratic, you can not depend upon plants germinating this year for your current garden plan.
-Growing Abyssinian bananas in succession and knowing what you have in stock makes planning your garden easier.
+The germination of Ensete Ventricosum is somewhat erratic.
+You can not depend upon plants germinating this year for your current garden plan.
+Growing Abyssinian bananas in succession and therefore knowing what you have in stock makes planning your garden easier.

 The young plants can be either kept in pots for the first season or used as part of the general display.
 Even plants in their first year can make reasonably impressive growth, given the right level of pampering.
 Planting them in the garden also reduces the amount of pots that need watering and as a result reduce your stress levels when on holiday.